Project Conversations To and From Slack

 2. Verify there is an OAuth Token by navigating back to Menu > Admin/Manager > System Setup > Connections > Slack API.

-- From here look and see of there is a long token key made up of random alphanumeric characters.
+- From here, look and see if there is a long token key made up of random alphanumeric characters.

 User Setup